Saudi telecom operators agree annual royalty fees

-DUBAI (Reuters) - Telecommunications operators Saudi Telecom Co 7010.SE (STC), Etihad Etisalat 7020.SE (Mobily) and Zain Saudi Arabia 7030.SE said on Sunday that they had agreed with the government to a change in the calculation of their annual royalty fees.
+DUBAI (Reuters) - Telecommunications operators Saudi Telecom Co (7010.SE) (STC), Etihad Etisalat 7020.SE (Mobily) and Zain Saudi Arabia (7030.SE) said on Sunday that they had agreed with the government to a change in the calculation of their annual royalty fees.

 The companies also said they had reached a deal with the government to settle disputed fees to be paid for previous years up to 2017.
 In return, the trio agreed to invest in upgrading their network infrastructure over the next three years.